jcaillon/valet/extras/lib-valet.md

 - The user can validate the choice with the enter key.
 - The user can also validate immediately with the y or n key.

+Dialog boxes are displayed for the question and answer.

 - $1: **prompt** _as string_:
       the prompt to display
 - $2: default _as bool_: